What to Do in Tenerife: Our Must-See Highlights

 And for even more inspiration, I invite you to discover our selection of the best beaches in Tenerife.

-4. Visit Loro Parque
+4. Spend a Day at Loro Parque

-5. Stop at the Arco de Tajao
+5. Stop at Arco de Tajao

 And for even more ideas, feel free to check out our guide dedicated to Santa Cruz de Tenerife.

-8. Explore the rural parks: Teno and Anaga
+8. Explore Teno and Anaga Rural Parks

 If you want to get off the beaten track, far from the tourist hustle and bustle, these two parks are great options for discovering a different side of Tenerife: more authentic and wilder.

-9. Visit the Masca region
+9. Explore the Masca Region

-Other activities to do in Tenerife
+More Things to Do in Tenerife

 Go to Siam Park